 What is the National Council Ambassador Network?

 Members of the National Council’s Ambassador Network are superstar advocates dedicated to cultivating strong relationships with their elected federal officials.
-It’s said that “All politics is local,” so Ambassadors play a critical role in highlighting the local impact of federal policies – and when votes come down to the wire, their relationships with legislators can give them influence to tip the scales.
+It’s said that “All politics is local,” so Ambassadors play a critical role in highlighting the local impact of federal policies – and when votes come down to the wire, their relationships with legislators can help tip the scales.

 - Customizable advocacy materials tailored to your state and specific policy ask(s).

-- One-on-one interaction with National Council experts and our lobbyists to discuss strategy.
+- One-on-one interaction with National Council policy experts and lobbyists to discuss strategy.

 - Invitations to special National Council policy events and meetings throughout the year.